Items We Accept Daily

 We host our Holiday Lights Recycling Drive in the winter.
 Please only recycle lights during the published dates.

-Accepted items: All holiday lights, working or not-working
+Accepted items: Holiday lights, run-down, well-used, or not-working

-What happens to the waste: Capitol Asset Recycling collects all lights, and then breaks them down through smelting or shredding to recover raw commodities.
+What happens to the waste: A Better Way Recycling collects all lights, and then breaks them down through smelting or shredding to recover raw commodities.
 These raw commodities are then used to create roofing and construction materials, piping, car batteries, other electronics, lead wheel weights, flatware, jewelry, and more!